 Xuereb contrasts this with Canon Panzavecchia’s account published in 1835, the first Maltese point of view of the reviewed period.
 Panzavecchia, who was one year old in 1798, influenced many subsequent history books.
 Panzavecchia describes ‘two years of calamitous occupation’ after an invasion that saw Bonaparte trick the Order into submission.
 He also mentions a degrading convention, with the Maltese being forced to sign an unfavourable treaty to integrate Malta as part of France in 1798.
 He forgets to mention the benefits Napoleon brought to the country, the support he elicited, or the bloodless ‘invasion’.
 Panzavecchia was celebrated and achieved a good position soon after the British approved the publication.
 The time of press liberty had not yet come.

 An account like Panzavecchia’s influenced the Maltese collective memory: the shared memory of a group of people.
-Most Maltese perceive the French as evildoers who pillaged our churches carrying off all our silver, who stole the Knights’ treasures, and caused endless harm to Malta.
+Most Maltese perceive the French as evildoers who pillaged our churches carrying off all our silver, stole the Knights’ treasures, and caused endless harm to Malta.
 Xuereb analysed the Maltese collective memory to discover why it was blocked, and still hinges on this anti-French attitude.
 This attitude is bizarre.
-Italy and Germany both bombed Malta in World War II but ‘we don’t hate the Germans for that, we don’t hate the Italians, they are close to us and remain very close’ he told me during our interview, his voice becoming passionate.
-‘Why are we still keeping in our hearts something against the French [because of something that happened] 217 years ago?
+Italy and Germany both bombed Malta in World War II but ‘we don’t hate the Germans for that, we don’t hate the Italians, they are close to us and remain very close,’ he told me during our interview, his voice becoming passionate.
+‘Why are we still keeping in our hearts something against the French from 217 years ago?
 What’s the reason?
-The [Maltese] collective memory [has been manipulated to] demonise the French period.’
+The [Maltese] collective memory has been manipulated to demonise the French period.’

 Maltese War Crimes